fsprojects/FSharpLint/docs-gen/markdown/Typography.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
+`enabled` - A boolean property that can enable and disable this rule.
 (Default true)

-`Lines` - An integer property that specifies the maximum number of lines allowed in a file.
+`maxLinesInFile` - An integer property that specifies the maximum number of lines allowed in a file.
 (Default 1000)

 #### MaxCharactersOnLine